Tech, auto stocks drive bounceback in Europe

 Broker notes also moved some stocks.

-Online retailer Zalando (ZALG.DE) gained 4.3 percent and Asos (ASOS.L) rose 2.9 percent after Credit Suisse analysts said they were confident that in Europe retail brands preferred the two firms’ platforms to Amazon (AMZN.O).
+Online retailer Zalando gained 4.3 percent and Asos rose 2.9 percent after Credit Suisse analysts said they were confident that in Europe retail brands preferred the two firms’ platforms to Amazon.

-Victrex (VCTX.L) shares fell 2.3 percent after Morgan Stanley downgraded the stock to “underweight”.
+Victrex shares fell 2.3 percent after Morgan Stanley downgraded the stock to “underweight”.
+(Reporting by Helen Reid; editing by John Stonestreet)